 In addition, it enables Salesforce customers to add custom functionalities to their reliable applications.

-This article will look into Apex and the perfect guide to becoming an Apex developer.
+This article will examine Apex and the perfect guide to becoming an Apex developer.

 🗣️